How I Used CBD and Research to Get off SSRI's and avoid Serotonin Withdrawal Syndrome

 They also don't create euphoria (pleasure) or have the technical term of "hedonic".

-For this reason, problems with coming off of SSRI's is called Serotonin Discontinuation Syndrome.
+For this reason, problems with coming off of SSRI's is grouped under the term Serotonin Discontinuation Syndrome.

 George Orwell would be proud (and probably medicated).